NovatecConsulting/blog-contract-testing-with-pact/README.md

-# Consumer Driven Contract Testing with PACT, Blog post
+# Compatibility Testing of Microservices with Consumer Driven Contracts, German Testing Day 2020
-This is a demo code related to the NovaTec blog post http://blog.novatec-gmbh.de/introduction-microservices-testing-consumer-driven-contract-testing-pact/. </br>
-It shows the usage of the Consumer Driven Contract Testing with PACT framework. <br>
+This is a demo code related to the talk "Compatibility Testing of Microservices with Consumer Driven Contracts". </br> It shows the usage of the Consumer Driven Contracts with PACT framework. <br>
 The demo project consists of three Spring-Boot Microservices - one Provider and two Consumers. <br>
-All of the details are presented in the blog post.
+Furthermore it demonstrates PACT Broker configuration.